 Community Engagement

-During the 2019 Planning Process, a pavilion or stage with outdoor uses was identified as a need in comments.
-In addition, community members expressed a desire for additional programming space.
-In response to this input, the project team is designing a performance stage pavilion that will function as a multipurpose outdoor space.
-This will accommodate for additional programming such as tai chi, yoga, meditation, outdoor exhibits, and more.
+During the 2019 Planning Process, community feedback identified a need for a pavilion or stage with outdoor uses.
+Additionally, community members expressed a desire for more programming space.
+In response to this input, the project team began to design a pavilion that will serve as a multipurpose outdoor space, accommodating a performance area and supporting various activities such as tai chi, yoga, meditation, outdoor exhibits, and more.

 View 2019 Community Engagement Report (PDF)